DIY Foam Mattress: How to Make Your Own Mattress and Sleep like a Dream!

 We’re going to substitute a water based glue with the rubber cement, since applying a water based adhesive requires specialized equipment and takes some skill and practice to either spray on or roll on.

 You’re going to build up the mattress height from this layer by adding gradually softer layers above this one. the number of layers you add and the sensation you want to create is a function of what you add on top of this layer.
-We recommend that you buy a dense, 33 ILD polyurethane layer.

 2. For the middle layer, called a transition layer, you’ll need something a little less firm, a layer of specialized foam like a firmer memory foam or high density latex that is not too soft.
 You don’t want to be bottoming into the firmer, underlying support layers that are important in distributing weight laterally, or sideways, and won’t develop buckets or indentations.